 The itching gets better after birth and causes no long-term health problems.

-A few women with obstetric cholestasis develop jaundice (yellowing of the skin owing to liver changes).
+A few women with obstetric cholestasis develop jaundice (yellowing of the skin because of liver changes).
 Some women feel unwell and lose their appetite.

 Jaundice can also cause dark urine and pale bowel movements.